mdratz/git-basics/README.md

 # git-basics
-Education Project
+Class Project
-Learning how to use Git & GitHub
+Teaching myself how to use Git & GitHub